Published Date: Jul 7th, 2021

 - Support under Part VI of the Immigration & Asylum Act 1999

-- Universal Credit including those with a take-home of pay of up to £610 per month
+- Universal Credit - including those with a take home pay of up to £625 per month

 - Child Tax Credit & Working Tax Credit with annual income below £16,105 (school clothing grant only)

-If you don’t meet this criteria but your child is in P1-3, they can still receive free school meals while attending school.
-Free school milk will only be given if the above criteria are met.
+If you don’t meet these criteria but your child is in P1-4, they can still receive free school meals while attending school.
+Free school milk will only be given if the above criteria is met.